Diversity and inclusion in MedicinE

 Resources for Underrepresented Applicants

-Stats to Consider (2015 data from AAMC).
-While the overall medical school acceptance rate was 41% in 2015 including all races and ethnicities, Latinos were accepted at a rate of 42% while black and African American fell much shorter at only 34%.
-In 2015, medical school graduates comprised just 5.7% Black or African Americans and 4.6% Hispanic or Latinos*.
-Fewer minorities are choosing to go into academic medicine as well.
-Only 39% of full time medical faculty are female whereas only 6% are black, African American, Latino or Native American.**
+Stats to Consider (2015 data from AAMC): While the overall medical school acceptance rate was 41% in 2015 including all races and ethnicities, Latinos were accepted at a rate of 42%.
+Black and African American fell to only 34%.
+In 2015, medical school graduates included just 5.7% Black or African Americans and 4.6% Hispanic or Latinos*.
+Also, fewer minorities choose academic medicine.
+Only 39% of full time medical faculty are female whereas only 6% are Black, African American, Latino or Native American, according to the AAMC.

-We need a physician population that mirrors the general population, but as America grows more and more diverse, his poses a HUGE challenge for medical schools to keep up.
+We need a physician population that mirrors the general population, but as America grows more and more diverse, this poses a HUGE challenge for medical schools.
 Most if not all medical schools have created or enhanced offices of Diversity, Equity and Inclusion and instituted institution-wide assessments and strategic planning to address this imbalance.
 The topic of diversity in medicine is a very important subject and it would be hard to apply to medical school these days without writing a secondary essay on this topic or talking about diversity in an interview!

 Visit the Diversity and Inclusion office websites of each medical school you are interested in applying.
 This will give you a good understanding of the school perspective and priorities.
 They will also highlight research and summer opportunities.